-In some cases, one partner may have large pieces of furniture and the other may not.
+In some cases, one partner may have large pieces of furniture, and the other may not.
 Moving furniture is a big job.
 It can be expensive to have it done by paying movers.
 If a rapid breakup is called for, then the person who can move out more quickly may be the one who should leave.
-If you have an emergency move situation, this could be the most important factor.
+This could be the most important factor if you have an emergency move situation.

 - Situational factors